manuelbb-upb/RadialBasisFunctionModels.jl/README.md

 # Description
 This package provides Radial Basis Function (RBF) models with polynomial tails.
-RBF models are a special case of kernel machines can interpolate high-dimensional and nonlinear data.
+RBF models are a special case of kernel machines that can interpolate high-dimensional and nonlinear data.

 # Usage Examples